benasse/wazo-plugind-filebrowser/README.md

 By default the service is stopped, it has to be started with `systemctl start filebrowser`.

-Now you can browse your file system via your web browser on port 8003 without a password.
+Now you can browse your file system via your web browser on port 8003 without password.

 The service will run for 4 hours and then automatically stop.